DUCX: Decomposing Unfairness in Tool-Using Chest X-ray Agents: Results

 \textbf{Implementation details.} We follow the open-source MedRAX codebase for evaluation and use DeepSeek as the judge model.
 We assess statistical significance with non-parametric bootstrapping (1,000 resamples) and report confidence intervals (CIs).
 For sensitive attributes, we consider gender (male vs.\ female) and age (young $<$60 vs.\ old $\ge$60).

 \textbf{End-to-end bias.} We firstly compare the end-to-end fairness of different LLMs across gender and age attributes in Table~\ref{tab:fairness_metrics}. \emph{All LLMs exhibit varying degrees of unfairness across the two datasets.}\footnote{Directly applying Qwen3VL-8B and Gemini3-Flash as end-to-end tools, rather than agents, results in poor overall utility.} In terms of ACC, the Qwen3 model performs exceptionally well on both datasets, achieving 69.10\% and 49.89\% respectively, while maintaining relatively low $\Delta$ACC and DP values, indicating strong fairness.
 The Qwen3VL also demonstrates high accuracy, but its higher EoD in the Age group suggests some fairness risks in that dimension.
 Overall, the Qwen series achieves a better balance between fairness and utility (FUT).
+Note that DP is closely tied to the base rates of individual subgroups; therefore, careful examination is required before adopting this metric.

 \textbf{Tool-exposure bias.} Fig.~\ref{fig:tool-bias} summarizes \emph{tool exposure} accuracy gaps: for each tool, the violin shows the distribution (across driver LLMs) of $|\Delta\mathrm{ACC}|$ computed on instances where the tool is invoked.
 Two patterns stand out. \emph{(i) Tool dependence:} on CheXAgentBench, \emph{segmentation} exhibits the largest and heaviest-tailed gaps (especially for gender), with \emph{report generation} a distant second.
 In contrast, \emph{classifier} and \emph{grounding} remain consistently near zero. \emph{(ii) Dataset and attribute shift:} on MIMIC-FairnessVQA, the largest disparities concentrate in the \emph{visualizer}, suggesting that different tool outputs become the main ``fairness bottleneck'' under different data distributions.
 Connecting to the end-to-end results (Table~\ref{tab:fairness_metrics}), the overall $\Delta\mathrm{ACC}$ gaps are smaller than the worst exposure-conditioned gaps because they average over heterogeneous trajectories and are further shaped by \emph{transition bias} and \emph{LLM reasoning bias}.
 Nevertheless, the exposure analysis isolates which tools are most likely to seed end-to-end unfairness, providing a mechanistic explanation for why some backbones exhibit larger $\Delta\mathrm{ACC}$ even when overall accuracy is comparable.